 I have one packing list which I use for all of my trips all over the world.
 I developed this for my journey “around the world in 89 days” which involved countries/climates ranging from Fall in central/southern Europe to Early winter in Norway to hot & humid Thai Islands.
 No matter the climate, I bring the things on this list.
 Here’s the trick: NOTHING more!
 (If I’m ONLY going to the beach in summer, I might swap the insulated jacket for a lighter one) Minor adjustments only, no excess = the key to success!

 Patagonia Black Hole® Backpack 25L – it’s personal item size

-I pack all of my clothing in a compressible packing cube (Eagle Creek makes a simple, durable one, found at REI) & aim for athletic fabrics whenever possible because they dry faster and can be worn more than once (hello Gap fit, Lulu, Athleta).
+I pack all of my clothing in compressible packing cubes (Eagle Creek makes simple, durable ones, found at REI) & aim for athletic fabrics whenever possible because they dry faster and can be worn more than once (I shop Gap fit, Lulu, Athleta).

 I pack the following in one cube and plan on doing laundry about once per week/two:

 7 underwear & 2 (soft) bras + 2 bikini bottoms & 1 top

 6 tops: 2 tanks (light, black), 2 tees (light, black), 2 long sleeves (thin, thick) optional: shawl